 One of the single greatest resources when we moved to Marrakech was online Facebook groups.
 There are probably half a dozen if not more for Expats in Marrakech, Expats in Morocco, English Speakers in Morocco and so on (you get the point!)
-Some are more active than others but whenever I have a question about where to find something or need a reference for who to call I go first to the groups.
-At first MarocBaba was skeptical but when I’d ask him where to get something he didn’t always know.
-Now there’s a better chance I’ll find an answer to my question on these boards then I will asking around the neighborhood.
-This post is a great example of crowdsourcing.
 Someone raised the question of “where can I take my kids to play.”
 Sounds simple enough but you see there aren’t many playgrounds here.
 Really for a big city there are hardly any.
-But this is some of the information gathered on the group along with some of my own recommendations.
+But here are some suggestions on where to take kids to play when you travel to Marrakech (or if you live here!).

 An informal poll of expats decided that the best rated playground is the Afriquia playground on Route de Casa.
 You’ll find it after passing Marjane on the way to Casablanca right before a big round about.
 It may seem odd that this playground is part of a gas station building.
 That being said it’s well isolated from the roadside, provides a big playground with a slide, climbing, a rope swing and good food at decent price including my very favorite Berber bread, tafernout that’s made fresh from a clay oven.
 Not kidding I go here just for the bread sometimes.
 On weekends they sometimes have live traditional music.
 You’ll find a mix of locals and expats here, plenty of shade, and a good chance for the kids to run off some energy.
 If you’re visiting you can get here easy by taxi but coming back may be a problem if you don’t make arrangements ahead of time for a return.